philou/philou.github.com/source/_posts/2017-11-22-why-and-how-to-start-a-number-zerobugs-policy-part-3.markdown

 ## Next week

 This was part 3 of a [series of posts about the #ZeroBugs policy](/blog/categories/zero-bugs-series/).
-In next week's post, I'll provide arguments and advices to convince the people around you to give it a try.
+In next week's post ([be notified](https://feedburner.google.com/fb/a/mailverify?uri=PhilippeBourgau&loc=en_US)), I'll provide arguments and advices to convince the people around you to give it a try.